 Buddhism and Psychotherapy

-The four noble truths as preached by Buddha are that life is full of suffering (Duhkha), that there is a cause of this suffering (Duhkha-samudaya), it is possible to stop suffering (Duhkha-nirodha), and there is a way to extinguish suffering altogether (Duhkha-nirodha-marga i.e. Nirvana).
+According to some sources, the four noble truths as preached by Buddha are that life is full of suffering (Duhkha), that there is a cause of this suffering (Duhkha-samudaya), it is possible to stop suffering (Duhkha-nirodha), and there is a way to extinguish suffering altogether (Duhkha-nirodha-marga or Nirvana).

 The Eight fold Path (astangika-marga) as advocated by Buddha, serves as a guide and a means of extinguishing the sufferings.
 It is the last three segments of the path that are most well-known with regards to the practice of mindfulness and meditation.
 They include: